Solving the Canonical Representation and Star System Problems for Proper Circular-Arc Graphs in Log-Space: Solving the Star System Problem

-Denote $\calK=\overline{\calH}$ and assume that $\calK=\calN(K)$ for another graph~$K$.
-Lemma~\ref{lem:Ncomps} implies that either both $U$ and~$W$ are independent in a connected bipartite $K$ or both span connected subgraphs of~$K$, $K_1$~on~$U$ and $K_2$~on~$W$.
-However, the latter is impossible.
-Indeed, since $\calN(K_1)=\calU$ is interval, $K_1$ should be bipartite by Proposition~\ref{prop:biconv}, contradictory to the connectedness of~$\calU$.
-Therefore, $K$~is connected bipartite with vertex classes~$U$ and~$W$.
-Since $K$~is isomorphic to the incidence graph of the hypergraph~$\calU$ (as well as $\calW$), it is logspace reconstructible from~$\calK$ up to isomorphism and, in particular, $K\cong\barG$.
+Denote $\calK=\overline{\calH}$ and assume that $\calK=\calN(K)$ for some graph~$K$, possibly different from $\barG$.
+Since $\calK$ has no isolated vertex, $K$ also has none.
+Lemma~\ref{lem:Ncomps} implies that either~$K$ is a connected bipartite graph with partition $U,W$ or~$K$ has two connected components $K_1$ and $K_2$ with $V(K_1)=U$ and $V(K_2)=W$.
+However, the second possibility leads to a contradiction.
+Indeed, since the hypergraph $\calN(K_1)=\calU$ is interval, Proposition~\ref{prop:biconv} implies that $K_1$ is bipartite, contradicting the connectedness of~$\calU$.
+Therefore, $K$ must be connected and bipartite with vertex partition $U,W$.

+Recall that the \emph{incidence graph} of a hypergraph~$\calX$ is the bipartite graph with vertex classes~$V(\calX)$ and~$\calX$ where $x\in V(\calX)$ and $X\in\calX$ are adjacent if $x\in X$ (if~$X$ has multiplicity~$k$ in~$\calX$, it contributes $k$~fraternal vertices in the incidence graph).
+Since $K$ is isomorphic to the incidence graph of the hypergraph~$\calU$ (as well as~$\calW$), $K$ is reconstructible from~$\calK$ up to isomorphism and, in particular, $K\cong\barG$.
 Thus, the solution to the SSP on~$\calH$ is unique up to isomorphism.\footnote{ The uniqueness result of Boros et al.~\cite{BorosGZ08} implies a somewhat weaker fact, namely the uniqueness up to isomorphism \emph{within} the class of co-convex graphs.}

-\hide{{\rm We are now able to solve the recognition version of the SSP for the co-convex co-connected graphs.
-Indeed, we have just shown that $\calH$~has a solution in this class iff $\overline{\calH}$~has exactly two connected components, they are dual, and (at least) one of them is an interval hypergraph.
-These three conditions are checkable in logspace, respectively, by the Reingold algorithm for the connectivity problem~\cite{Reingold08}, Corollary~\ref{cor:dual}, and Theorem~\ref{thm:kklv}.} Below we solve the search problem which implies solution of the recognition version.}